perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 	* Export as REG: Registry 5 file format
 	* Export as TXT: hierarchical text format.

 Either of the 3 files must be transformed into a valid hexadecimal string for SSDT.
-This transformation can be automated using the script win-reg-to-hex-dsl.sh or manually step by step.
+This transformation can be automated using the scripts `win-reg-to-hex-dsl.sh` / `win-reg-txt-to-hex-dsl.sh`or manually step by step.

 **Automated method**